Harald-U/workshop-openshift-on-ibm-cloud/5-existing-image.md

 <kbd><img src="images/lab-5-step-5.png" /></kbd>

-## Step 7
+## Step 6

 Open 'authors-img' and click 'Create Route'.

 <kbd><img src="images/lab-5-step-6.png" /></kbd>

-## Step 8
+## Step 7

-Scroll down and click the 'Create' button (not shown in the screenshot).
+Accept the defaults, scroll down and click the 'Create' button (not shown in the screenshot).

 <kbd><img src="images/lab-5-step-7.png" /></kbd>

-## Step 9
+## Step 8

-In a browser open the URL of 'authors-img' and append '/openapi/ui'.
+Click on the URL of 'authors-img', this will open the default Open Liberty Welcome page, and append '/openapi/ui' to the URL.

 <kbd><img src="images/lab-5-step-8.png" /></kbd>

-## Step 10
+## Step 9

 This opens the Open API user interface to try the REST API.